 Lai is a 35-year-old rice farmer from Cambodia.
 Lai has a son and daughter.
 Her children are students, and her husband is a construction worker.
 When Lai is not working or taking her kids to and from school, she likes to watch Khmer and Thai dramas on TV.

-Eight years ago, Yong developed a pterygium in left, causing her tearing, irritation, and redness.
+Seven years ago, Lai developed a pterygium in her left eye, causing tearing and severe irritation.
 Pterygiums are non-cancerous growths of the conjunctiva, a mucous layer that lubricates the eye.
 The growths occur when the conjunctiva is exposed to excessive sun damage and the cells grow abnormally over the pupil.
 She has difficulty seeing things clearly, recognizing faces, working, and going anywhere outside.

-When Yong learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
-Yong needs a surgical procedure to remove the abnormal conjunctiva from the cornea surface and replace it with a conjunctival graft to prevent recurrence.
-The total cost of her procedure is $201.
+When Lai learned about our medical partner, Children's Surgical Centre, she traveled for two hours to seek treatment.
+Lai needs a surgical procedure to remove the abnormal conjunctiva from the cornea surface and replace it with a conjunctival graft to prevent recurrence of the pterygium.
+The total cost of her procedure is $216.
 This covers medications, supplies, and inpatient care for two days.
-The procedure is scheduled for December 17th.
+The procedure is scheduled for July 2nd.